quiode/ela-api/README.md

 API backend for the ELA project.
 Records all pings in a database and displays them visually on a website.

 ## How to setup
+- copy `docker-compose.yaml` file
+- run `docker-compose up` in the directory with the `docker-compose.yaml` file

 ## Important paths
 - `/var/lib/ela/db.sqlite`